j9t/little-books/manuscript/website-quality-control.md

 ### Usability

 Usability is also a critical area to focus on when running a website, hence it deserves special mention.
-Because it is not a technical concern, however, it’s only mentioned in passing.
+Because it’s not a technical concern, however, it’s only mentioned in passing.
 If you are interested in this and not already familiar with designing and ensuring a usable website, you want to check out some key resources for further information, like [Usability.gov](https://www.usability.gov/), the [Nielsen Norman Group](https://www.nngroup.com/articles/), or [UXmatters](https://www.uxmatters.com/).

 ### Performance